United Kingdom

 Military Forces Abroad page:

-British forces in Germany 1982-1988 series.
-These plate were usually made in German style, but white on black.
+1982-1988 series private vehicle plates.
+These plates were usually made in German style, but white on black.
+The second plate is a much rarer variety in British style.
 Since 1988, British forces have used normal British civilian plates. |